Are you looking for the top nightclubs in Las Vegas?

 Keep reading for our nightclub recommendations and tips.

-Best Vegas Nightclubs for EDM
+Best Vegas Nightclubs for EDM in 2021

 At 75,000 square feet, it’s one of the largest clubs in the world, and includes an outstanding outdoor terrace overlooking the Strip.
 The massive space is three stories tall, and the 65-foot-tall ceiling dome actually holds a 33-foot-wide, 22,000-pound kinectic chandelier consisting of eight massive concentric rings controlled with motion tracking, each moving independently in sync with the music.